 What is your career or educational background that led you into this business?

 I hold a Bachelors in Public Relations and a Masters in Non-Profit Management.
-I’ve worked the last 6 years in various corporations and nonprofits leading strategic brand campaigns.
+I’ve worked for the last 6 years in various corporations and nonprofits leading strategic brand campaigns.
 This led me to my current business because I saw the results big corporations could achieve by investing in strategic branding.
 I wanted to bring that expertise to small business owners and nonprofits because I knew helping that niche would have a more direct impact on families and communities.

 Who influenced you to start your business and how did they influence you?